SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Photo Policy

-You will find a large permanent collection as well as one to two amazing temporary SF Asian Art Museum exhibits.
-The floor space is well laid out and I have no doubt you will fall in love with their collection (like me!)
+The floor space is well laid out, and I have no doubt you will fall in love with their collection (like me!).

 Third Floor of this SF Museum

-The best flow for your museum visit is by heading up to the third or top floor.
-Once you exit the escalator, head into the door on the right.
+Once you exit the escalator, head to the door on the right.

 After you finish in these rooms, you'll see a small room off to the left featuring artifacts from Iran and the surrounding countries.
 This exhibit is called The Persian World and West Asia.